USS Davis (DD-937): 1960s

 Returning from the Mediterranean on 14 March 1965, Davis remained in her home port only a relatively short time, for she soon returned to the Caribbean area due to the Dominican Civil War.
 Davis, ComDesRon 12 embarked, departed Newport on 10 June in company with Stickell.
 After fueling from oiler Sabine on 13 June, she rendezvoused with Myles C. Fox and soon thereafter began patrolling off the coast of Santo Domingo.
 Steaming independently, she fueled from Sabine again on 19 June, resuming her patrol upon completion of the underway replenishment.
 On 26 June, ComDesRon 12 assumed duties as CTF-124.
 Davis fueled from Aucilla on 30 June, then resumed patrol, sighting Dominican patrol craft on 1 July.
 She refueled from Aucilla a second time, on 6 July, then patrolled in area P-3 on 9 July.
 ComDesRon 12 shifted his flag to USS Bordelon on 10 July, then a little less than three hours later Davis departed for San Juan, standing in the next morning.
 On 15 July, she proceeded to the gunfire range at Culebra to conduct Naval gunfire support practice.
 Davis fueled from Essex en route back to Newport on 19 July, then conducted ASW exercises with TG 83.3 on 20 July, and then participated in gunnery exercises.
-She fueled from Neosho on 21 July; manuevered again with Essex and ultimately arrived back at Newport, mooring on 22 July.
+She fueled from Neosho on 21 July; maneuvered again with Essex and ultimately arrived back at Newport, mooring on 22 July.

 Davis departed Newport on 3 January 1966 and reached the Naval Ammunition Depot, Earle, the following day.
 After taking on a full load of ammunition, she returned to her home port "and continued the myriad preparations for the scheduled deployment to the western Pacific."
 A little over a fortnight later, on 19 January, Davis sailed for Panama on the first leg of her journey, carrying out drills en route.
 Transiting the Panama Canal on 25 January, she reached San Diego, California, on 4 February for "limited boiler repair" before continuing on her voyage.
 Underway the following day, she pushed on for Hawaii.
-Following a brief stop at Naval Base Pearl Harbor, Davis, along with Destroyer Division (DesDiv) 121, reached Naval Base Subic Bay, the Philippines, on 28 February (DesDiv 122 proceeded to Kaohsiung, Taiwan).
+Following a brief stop at Naval Base Pearl Harbor, Davis, along with Destroyer Division (DesDiv) 121, reached Naval Base Subic Bay, Philippines, on 28 February (DesDiv 122 proceeded to Kaohsiung, Taiwan).